mwelongo/monnaie/README.md

   * * An UPDATE route receives data from the NEW form

 ##### * Destroy
-  * A DELETE route - one the SHOW and/or on the Index pages (_Recent history_), user can remove the record.
+  * A DELETE route - one the SHOW page, user can remove the record document.

 ## REFERENCES & CREDITS